CMB-S4/spt3g_software/README.rst

 * ``CMAKE_INSTALL_PREFIX``, which defaults to ``/usr/local`` is used as the root directory for installing all non-python components (header files, cmake export scripts, etc.).
 This variable is frequently useful when installing into a python virtual environment.
 * ``CMAKE_BUILD_PARALLEL_LEVEL`` is an environment variable (*not* a cmake option) used to control how many parallel processes are used to compile the shared libraries.
 This option provides the same behavior as running ``make`` with the ``-j`` flag (e.g. ``make -j4``).

+An uninstall target is also provided, so running ``make uninstall`` from the build directory should remove all files created by a previous ``make install``.

 Installation with Pip
 ---------------------

 Use ``pip`` to install the python package.
 Ensure that you use the appropriate options as necessary for your installation, e.g. ``--user`` or ``--prefix``.

-For pre-built wheels hosted on PyPI, available for most Linux x86_64, macOS x86_64 and macOS arm64 platforms, simply install the package without any additional options:
+For pre-built wheels hosted on `PyPI`_, available for most Linux x86_64, macOS x86_64 and macOS arm64 platforms, simply install the package without any additional options:

 .. code-block:: shell